alyssa-nicole-tech/alyssanicoletech-cyberstar/README.md

 LLM TRAINING   ---% of dataset is integrated in Transformer Training Sessions as curriculum-examples

-Phase 3 - LLM Post Training
+Phase 3 - LLM Post Training Evaluation

-LLM EVALUATION ---% of dataset is used for evaluating the LLM on acquisition of training goals
+LLM GOALS EVAL ---% of dataset is used for evaluating the LLM on acquisition of training goals